-- Interview them and ask them what they struggle with, if there was a magic solution or pill what would it do for them, what challenges do they face now and in the past, how can you help them, what value would they put on that solution etc.
+- Interview them and ask them what they struggle with.
+If there was a magic solution or pill, what would it do for them, what challenges do they face now and in the past, how can you help them, what value would they put on that solution, etc…?

-- Read the magazines, blogs and newspapers written for your ideal client – note down any repetitive language, phrasing and themes used.
-Model them in your own writing and marketing
+- Read the magazines, blogs, and newspapers written for your ideal client – note down any repetitive language, phrasing, and themes used.
+Model them in your own writing and marketing.

-- Participate in events with your ideal client – volunteer at charity events, attend seminars, go to networking groups, sit in the audience at lectures.
+- Participate in events with your ideal client – volunteer at charity events, attend seminars, go to networking groups, and sit in the audience at lectures.

 Step 2: Start Right Now.

 Don’t wait for anything to be ready before you start your holistic health private practice.